Solid Skid Steer Tire Buyer's Guide

 4) Specially Engineered Holes

-Specially engineered aperture holes in a solid skid steer tire provide it the same ride and comfort as that of a pneumatic skid steer tire and offer an excellent cushioning effect.
+Specially engineered aperture holes in a solid skid steer tire provide it with the same ride and comfort as that of a pneumatic skid steer tire and offer an excellent cushioning effect.
 This allows the operator to smoothly work on the skid steer, while still moving heavy loads.
 This type of design is also made to reduce bounce because the aperture design operates like a shock absorbed with the ground.
 Operators will also comment on the tire being more stable because of the internal cross structure designed into the solid skid steer tire.

 The aperture holes do not create compress points, which ensures that the tires are resistant to stress cracking.
 This is also possible with the use of premium rubber compounds that use additives specifically designed to reduce stress cracking.
-They are present in premium solid skid steer tires and offer excellent traction because of the rotational torque the tire creates from compression of the tire.
+They are present in premium solid skid steer tires and offer excellent traction because of the rotational torque the tire creates from the compression of the tire.

 How Are Solid Skid Steer Tires Secured to a Rim?